sandboxnu/course-catalog-api/docs/getting-started/running.md

 Run these commands in order:

+1. `cp template.env .env`
+   - This will copy our templated `.env` file for your own use.
+Some of these environment variables are required for our codebase to work.
 1. `yarn install`
    - This command installs all of our dependencies, and it does so locally.
 In other words, these dependencies are only visible to this project.
 2. `yarn dev:docker`